w3f/Grants-Program/applications/open-node-framework.md

 ## Development Status :open_book:

-The first version of Open Node Framework is available on [Github](https://github.com/Tenet-X).
-It has the basic framework to run validators.
+The MVP of Open Node Framework is available on [Github](https://github.com/Tenet-X) but we are going to switch to build on polkadot-deployer [on our fork](https://github.com/Phala-Network/open-node-deployer) instead.
 Please see [Project Details](#Project-Details).

 ## Development Roadmap :nut_and_bolt: